Exact Optimization: Part I: Proof of Algorithm (Exact QP Solver)

-\subsection{Cases (b)-(d) $\bfx_p^{\bar *}\not\in\calF$}
+\subsection{Cases {(b)-(d)} $\bfx_p^{\bar *}\not\in\calF$}

-As illustrated in Figs. \ref{Fig_Locations} (b)-(d), the remaining derivations correspond to lines \ref{Alg_For_All}-\ref{Alg_bcd_Result}.
-This examines all possible cases that the optimality occurs, corresponding to the boundary as determined by additional inequality constraint(s).
-Note that such a boundary can be either ``edge'' or ``vertex'', depending on its dimension.
+As illustrated in Figs. \ref{Fig_Locations} (b)-(d), the remaining derivations correspond to lines \ref{Alg_bcd}-\ref{Alg_bcd_Result}.
+They examine all possible cases that the optimality occurs, corresponding to the boundary as determined by additional inequality constraint(s).
+It is worth noting that such a boundary can be either ``edge'' or ``vertex'', depending on its dimension.
 Specifically, at line \ref{Alg_For_All}, we examine all the possible, ($2^\kappa-1$)'s subsets/cases $\calI_k\subseteq\calI$.
 The feasibility will be checked during the process, and each one is associated with the ``augmented'' equality-constrained QP problem with respect to $(\tilde A,\tilde\bfb)$ at line \ref{Alg_bcd_Augmented_Parameters}, where $\tilde C\in\real^{\itk\times\itn}$, $\tilde A\in\real^{(\itm+\itk)\times\itn}$, and $\tilde\bfb\in\real^{\itm+\itk}$.